jjcho849/Hydroneer-Mods/README.md

 This nuke is 10 times as powerful as mini nuke!
 It also comes in a throwable version!

-Pick up a mega nuke in RFC Shop and enjoy destroying hydroneer!
+Pick up a mega nuke in Golden Mods Shop and enjoy destroying hydroneer!

 God Drill:
 ----------